 Meet Lilly.
 Born Berenice Liliana Cavazos Modotti, most of her friends call her Lilly.
-I’ve only known her for a couple months (we have a mutual acquaintance), but already I can tell that we have much in common.
-I hope we can become friends.
+I have only known her for a couple months (we have a mutual acquaintance), but already I can tell that we have much in common. hope we can become friends.

 Lilly has an interesting background that I wanted to share with you, Loyal Reader.
 Web Editor for Milenio, one of Mexico’s leading daily newspapers, she likes her job and her life in Mexico City.
-It’s a steady gig and a predictable life.
+It is a steady gig and a predictable life.

 But it wasn’t always like that.
 In coming to work for Milenio – Mexico DF, Lilly left behind a career in Monterrey that was arguably more glamorous, and definitely more dangerous.

 After hearing the Cliff’s Notes version of her background, I decided to ask Lilly if she wouldn’t mind being interviewed for GringoPotpourri.
-I’m not always sure where to take this blog, directionally-speaking, but I want to add a bit more substance to the site’s archive of posts besides the various photo guessing contests, destination reviews, etc. Turns out, Lilly was game for being interviewed.
+I don’t always know where to take this blog, directionally-speaking, but I want to add a bit more substance to the site’s archive of posts besides the various photo guessing contests, destination reviews, etc. Turns out, Lilly was game for being interviewed.

 We met at a Starbucks in the Centro Histórico.
 It was late in the afternoon on a Sunday.
 The Centro Histórico can be a mob scene on weekends, as most of its myriad museums feature free admission every Sunday.
 That said, a hard rain sent most people packing, and of those that remained, many made a beeline for the nearest coffee shop.
 Lilly and I were lucky to get a seat.